Jak57/VivaScheduler/README.md

 # Project Setup
 Log in to CS50 IDE (https://ide.cs50.io/) using github.
 Create a directory called viva by typing **mkdir viva** in the command prompt.
 Go to the viva directory by typing **cd viva**.
 In the viva directory make two directories called **templates** and **static**.
 Store the html files in templates directory and css file in static directory.
 Store application.py, helpers.py, scheduler.db, requirements.txt in viva directory.
-Staying in viva directory type flask run in the command prompt.
-You will see a link.
+Staying in viva directory type **flask run** in the command prompt.
+You will see a **link**.
 Clicking and opening the link you can interact with the entire web app.